Entity resource statement 2015–16

 The Court's Environmental Management System (EMS) has many of the key elements now in place.

-- an environmental policy outlining the Court's commitment to environmental management
+- an environmental policy outlining the Court's broad commitment to environmental management

 - an environmental risk register identifying significant environmental aspects and impacts for the Court and treatment strategies to mitigate them